Road work ahead for Phelps, Pulaski counties

 Daylight Hours

-Route E between Interstate 44 and the end of state maintenance in Maries County – Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.
-24.
+— Route E between Interstate 44 and the end of state maintenance in Maries County –Brush cutting will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

-Route P between Route J and Route T– Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.
-24.
+— Route K between Route 63 and Walker Lane - Brush cutting will take place Tuesday, Jan.
+12 through Friday, Jan.
+31.

 Pulaski County